Renters Rights Bill – Latest News

 Key points of the Bill:

-• The grounds for possession available to landlords when serving a Section 8 Notice will be substantially amended.
-Some of the major ones will be:
+What changes: The grounds for possession under Section 8 will be substantially amended.

 1. Ground 1 (mandatory - landlord or close family member wants to move in) – 4 months’ notice required